 - Therefore Socrates if therefore mortal

-However, this particular type of ‘explanation’ does not always provide us with truth.
-If your premises are incorrect, then your argument will be sound, but you conclusion factually incorrect.
+However, this particular type of ‘explanation’ does not always provide us with the truth.
+If your premises are incorrect, then your argument will be sound, but your conclusion factually incorrect.
 For example:

 - It is snowing today